mhammond/pywin32/README.md

 It usually means one of 2 things:

-* You've upgraded an install where the post-install script has previously run.
+* You've upgraded an install where the post-install script was previously run.
 So you should run it again:

     ```shell